MaxPhal/nnUNet4SoilXrayCT/README.md

 Again, just let us know if you want same changes here.

 # Acknowledgements
-This repository was developed in the framework of a collaboration between the Department of Soil System Sciences of the [Helmholtz Center for Environmental Research](https://www.ufz.de/) and the Applied Computer Vision Lab of [Helmholtz Imaging](https://www.helmholtz-imaging.de/).
 Part of this work was funded by Helmholtz Imaging (HI), a platform of the Helmholtz Incubator.

 <p align="left">
   <img src="Figures/UFZ_Logo.png" width="500">